May 31st

 Commentary:

 People are constantly judged and scrutinized in society.
-They are judged on all grounds starting from their clan to their attire.
+They are judged on all grounds starting from their lineage to their attire.

 pada vigrahaH: